 “I knew I had to push myself in a different direction and a harder direction to get the results I wanted.
 I had to finish PyeongChang and look back knowing I had done absolutely everything possible.”

 Geiger was also on the Australian Paralympic Team in Sochi as guide for Jessica Gallagher.
-The pair took bronze in the Slalom.
+The pair took bronze in the women’s slalom Visually Impaired.

 “So we have a great bond.
 It was the right fit for this time.”

-It has produced two medals, with one event – Slalom – to go in PyeongChang before the Closing Ceremony on Sunday night.
+It has produced two medals, with one event – slalom – to go before the Closing Ceremony on Sunday (18 March) night.